Owen-Choi/On_and_Off/README.md

 ### 5. Settings
 ![image](https://user-images.githubusercontent.com/82303989/171528802-6e06209f-31cb-4e04-8ebf-85736e5c1501.png)

 ## See more details and whole process in the demo video
+you can see the QR scanning and enterprise version in the link.